Hi! I’m new on Mac and I want to learn how to delete files on Mac.

 Tick the box beside the item to mark it for deletion.
 You can also use the Search box to look for specific files.
 Once you have found the files that you want to get rid of, click Clean.

 Follow the same steps for iMyMac’s other modules: Mail Trash and Large & Other Files.
-You will also find iMyMac Cleaner’s other tools below them.
+You will also find iMyMac Mac Cleaner’s other tools below them:

 Use them too to remove other files on your Mac, you will find it's pretty easy on how to delete files on Mac.